Bairoflus/Proyecto-Videojuego/videogame/api/README.md

 4. Use `login.html` to authenticate
 5. Use `stats.html` to view player statistics
 6. Use `runs.html` to start new game runs
 7. Use `game.html` for the main game with logout functionality
+8. Use `admin-test-bosses.html` to test boss data integration (development only)